arianseyedi/python-envmanager/README.md

 env('email')  # returns validated email as string env('custom_key')  # returns your validator class' validate method return value
 ```
-   * Schemas may _partially_ capture the loaded environment variables or be absent from the configuration:
+   * Schemas may _partially_ capture the loaded environment variables or be absent from the configuration altogether (i.e. no validation/parsing).:

 ```python
 env(MyEnumSchema.my_variable)  # schema defined